-LEARN + WORK This is an innovative third level programme designed by Institute of Technology Blanchardstown with support from Technology Ireland ICT Skillnet, combining in-company placement with the required skills and competencies for today’s high-tech companies.
+LEARN + WORK This is an innovative third level programme designed by TU Dublin (Blanchardstown campus) with support from Technology Ireland ICT Skillnet, combining in-company placement with the required skills and competencies for today’s high-tech companies.

 The Programme takes place over a two year period with over 50% of the student’s time being spent applying their knowledge whilst learning new applied skills in the workplace through a work placement.

-Each student will spend four months studying in ITB at the beginning of both Year One and Year Two learning the theory and skills required in the workplace.
+Each student will spend four months studying in TU Dublin (Blanchardstown campus) at the beginning of both Year One and Year Two learning the theory and skills required in the workplace.
 During the following eight months each year, students will then spend 80% of their time applying these skills and knowledge within the work environment.

 The content covers: